whatston3/frontier-station-14/README.md

 When we pull content from other forks, we organize their content to repo-specific subfolders to better track attribution and limit merge conflicts.

-Content under these subdirectories originate from their respective forks and may contain modifications.
-These modifications are denoted by comments around the modified lines.
+Content under these subdirectories originate from their respective forks and are licensed under their fork's entry in the table below.

+Note that any Frontier-specific modifications are denoted by comments in code/data with `Frontier` and/or `End Frontier` around the modified lines, and are licensed under the terms described in License above depending on the date of submission.

 | Subdirectory | Fork Name | Fork Repository | License |
 |--------------|-----------|-----------------|---------|